-Meghan Lang is a mediator and collaborative attorney at North Star Mediation Partners LLP.
-She specializes in facilitating emotionally complex family conversations, including dissolution of marriage and domestic partnerships, co-parenting challenges, and concerns related to aging parents.
+Meghan Lang is a mediator and collaborative attorney at North Star Mediation.
+She specializes in facilitating emotionally complex family conversations, including navigating dissolution of marriage and/or partnership, forming premarital and cohabitation agreements, discussing co-parenting challenges, and supporting aging parents.
 Meghan also serves on the Steering Committee of Collaborative Practice East Bay, an organization that brings legal, mental health, and financial professionals together to educate and guide people in their efforts to reach durable, mediated agreements.

-Before forming North Star, Meghan was a civil rights litigator.
-She spent several years with the National Center of Youth Law as an Equal Justice Fellow, followed by civil rights class action work in private practice.
+Before forming North Star Mediation, Meghan was a civil rights litigator.
+She spent several years with the National Center of Youth Law as an Equal Justice Fellow, followed by plaintiff side civil rights work in private practice.
 Meghan received her J.D. from UCLA School of Law, Public Interest Law and Policy Program, and her BA from Cornell University.
-Meghan has volunteered for SEEDS as a case developer, a mediator, and a coach.
+Over the last decade, Meghan has volunteered for SEEDS as a case developer, a mediator, and a coach.
 She lives in Berkeley with her husband and two children.
 Meghan joined the SEEDS Board in 2017.

 Dimple is the Chief Operating Officer (COO) at the San Francisco Bay Area Planning & Urban Research Association (SPUR).
 She works closely with the CEO to manage the entire organization so that SPUR can achieve both its organizational vision and its vision for the Bay Area.
 Dimple oversees the Strategy and Operations function (strategic planning, business operations, people operations, finance, IT, facilities and office) and the Communications & Engagement function at SPUR.